SamuelSwartzberg/flashcardifying_text_temp/regex.md

 W|[^A-Za-zO-9_]
 s|any number of different space characters
 S|^any number of different space characters
+X|a single unicode codepoint

 Whether built-in character classes such as \d and \w match non-ASCII characters/numbers depends on the regex flavor.

 Character classes that contain a built-in character class and its negation match everything, and are sometimes used when dotall is not available.

+There are a special kind of character class called a posix bracket expression, which has the syntax [:<name>:]
+In many langauges \p{} is a character class that takes an argument of a certain unicode category matches all relevant unicode characters.
+Java uses the same type of notation for posix bracket expressions

 ### group